MuratCKoc/PyBank-PyPoll/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-- [x] In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+- [x] In addition, my final script both print the analysis to the terminal and export a text file with the results.

 ## PyPoll

 ![Vote Counting](Images/Vote_counting.png)

-* In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

 * You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+I created a Python script that analyzes the votes and calculates each of the following:

   - [x] The total number of votes cast